What is Imagination Library of Hancock County?

 - Participants outperform non-participants on kindergarten literacy assessments.

-Imagination Library is the community’s financial promise to Hancock County children
+A FOREVER promise to Hancock County children

 Imagination Library is a gift from the community to the children of a community.
 Although books are free to families, the community bears a financial responsibility.

 HCCF is taking the lead role in funding and will work with the community to build a $2 million endowment over five years to cover book expenses and sustain the Imagination Library program.
-This effort is called The Imagination Library Express.

 A $2 million dollar endowment will generate enough funding for 3,500 children to receive 12 books per year EVERY YEAR.
 That’s 60 books before the 5th birthday!
 Through careful stewardship, the endowment will continue to produce annual income to provide books for an ever growing population.